Watchdog (TV programme): History

 Watchdog was first shown on 8 September 1980, as a pre-recorded weekly feature for BBC1's news magazine programme Nationwide, with Hugh Scully, best known for presenting the Antiques Roadshow, being its first host.
 After Nationwide ended in 1983, Scully continued hosting the feature on Sixty Minutes until the show's final episode in 1984.
 A year later, the BBC decided to make a stand-alone version of the feature, with its first episode aired on 14 July 1985.
 The programme's first series was aired weekly on Sunday evenings, and presented by Nick Ross and Lynn Faulds Wood.
 The following year, the programme was rescheduled to become part of the BBC's new daytime service.
 It was broadcast each weekday for fifteen minutes at 8.40am, with Ross replaced by Faulds Wood's husband, John Stapleton.
 The programme's new schedule was considered by Michael Grade, the BBC1 Programme Controller in 1986, as helpful to defying the laws of "television gravity" by boosting viewer figures for the launch of BBC Daytime.
-In autumn 1987, the BBC reverted the programme back to being a weekly programme on Sunday evenings, but with the addition of repeats being shown the following day during the daytime.
+In autumn 1987, the BBC reverted the programme to being a weekly programme on Sunday evenings, but with the addition of repeats being shown the following day during the daytime.

 In 1988, the programme received another rescheduling that saw it broadcast on Mondays during both daytime and peak time slots, but with a significant change in focus on its format.
 Unlike previous years, Watchdog began to employ a more forceful approach in consumer investigations, including investigating big businesses and conducting more investigative journalism.
 Changing their approach with their investigations led to the programme achieving many multimillion-pound product recalls by companies, the recovery of £19 million in overpaid fuel surcharges on package holidays, while also regularly featuring major name companies who had let down customers.
 By January 1989, peak time audiences of the show averaged around 6 million, leading the BBC to drop daytime broadcasts as a direct result.
 Both Faulds Wood and Stapleton remained with the programme into the early 90s until the former was diagnosed with advanced bowel cancer; after she was treated and had recovered from the condition, both Faulds Wood and Stapleton left the programme, to conduct a series of journalistic investigations for ITV's World in Action.